Magento 1 to Magento 2 migration: how and why?

 Magento simplifies eCommerce, providing retailers with a fully customisable and unique online store.
-It is built on an open source technology and allows flexible solutions for businesses of different scale.
-It is designed to be streamlined and require minimal developer input, but Magento actually becomes more complex as the eCommerce platform grows, and might need heavy involvement of a professional.
+It is built on open-source technology and allows flexible solutions for businesses of different scales.
+It is designed to be streamlined and requires minimal developer input, but Magento actually becomes more complex as the eCommerce platform grows, and might need heavy involvement of a professional.

 Why is it important to transition now?

 From June 30th, 2020 Magento 1 has ended its support, pushing businesses to transition to Magento 2.
 Running a store on unsupported software inherits a number of risks.

 - PCI DSS Compliance: unsupported software struggle to track most recent updates with PCI DSS compliance.
 Inability to meet regulations may lead to PCI DSS penalties and fines.

 - Security: unsupported software becomes more vulnerable to cybersecurity threats the longer it stays on the market.

 - Software incompatibility: applications are tailored to the most up-to-date OS versions.
 Old software is likely to malfunction in the new OS environments.